Theatre Of Memories

 Why Do Men Sit On The Left And Women Sit On The Right?

 This is no joke.
 Sorry if you thought I was going to double you up with laughter.
 No, today I’m talking stereotyping!
-I thought it a thing of the past, but it seems it’s as evident today as it has always been.
+I thought it was a thing of the past, but it seems it’s as evident today as it has always been.

 How often have you seen a man in a pub scene drinking a glass of wine and a woman drinking a beer?
 Some may say it’s down to taste, but surely not all the men in Coronation Street only drink beer while the women always order a glass of wine?

 I’ll give it to Emmerdale (another UK soap opera), as I have seen at least one female character (the vicar!) drinking a pint of beer.
-It’s refreshing to see, but I’ve yet to see any of the men walk in and ask for a gin and tonic!
+It’s refreshing to see, but I’ve yet to see any men walk in and ask for a gin and tonic!
 It’s always “pint please, Chas.”

 Charlie State and Naga Munchetty